eburghar/rconfd/README.md

 by default, and `POST`).

 Variables are substitued in secrets' keys before beeing processed by rconfd.
-Here, `${NAMESPACE}` allows you to use a role based on the namespace where you have deployed your pod.
+Here, `${NAMESPACE}` allows you to scope the vault role to the namespace where you have deployed your pod.

 ```json
 {